sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

   heading="Making new friends"
   content="Since our researchers were new to the research process, much of the work was education.
 I created guides for each individual role (moderator, note-taker, and observer) and tracked when researchers took on which roles.

   All sessions were run remotely with a private Slack channel for researchers to share questions and notes whilst the session was running.
 I ended up moderating most of the interviews myself, but benefitted from a number of note-takers on the calls.

   Sessions involved a preliminary interview, followed by an experimental session where we looked over their shoulder as they worked on their own websites, followed by more follow-up conversations.

-We loosely followed a script, but since it was exploratory, the sessions often led down divergent paths." image="/assets/img/site-building-study/user-interview.png" alt="User interview script and a screen grab from a session recording"
+  We loosely followed an [interview script](https://paper.dropbox.com/doc/Session-script--Ahbzc3lH25_dQPeYKkEzE_G9Ag-OLcRgsqxAvILvMpOhgfiL), but since it was exploratory, the sessions often led down divergent paths." image="/assets/img/site-building-study/user-interview.png" alt="User interview script and a screen grab from a session recording"
 %}